boozallen/sdp-images/container-hardening.md

 1. Identify all dependencies required for the application and gather them in a tarball
     1. This includes any .jar, .rpm, .whl, or other packages/files needed for the application in the container to function
-    2. Packaging dependencies in this manner allow for this step to be automated, and will allow containers to be built in environments without network connection
+    2. Packaging dependencies in this manner allows for this step to be automated, and will allow containers to be built in environments without external network connections
     3. An example of a container following this pattern is Jenkins, examine the [prebuild](/jenkins/kubernetes/prebuild/) folder for setting up scripts automating this process, and the [Makefile](/jenkins/kubernetes/Makefile/) for stringing scripts together
-    > To use Make CLI functions in a terminal, type **make**
+    > To use Make CLI functions in a terminal, type `make`
     > followed by a subcommand from the Makefile.
-    > For example, to run the tarball creation automation, type **make build-dep**.
+    > For example, to run the tarball creation automation, type `make build-dep`.
     > At this time, creation of the tarball requires both the BAH-Public & BAH-Private keys.
     > See a repository administrator should you need to perform this action.
 2. Build and test the container for expected performance
     1. Upgrading or modifying components of a container may cause intended functionality of a given container to break, detecting this early helps reduce user impact
     2. To build a container, follow your installed container tool's manual
-    > Using Docker for example, use **docker build --no-cache -t example-container:example-tag .**
+    > Using Docker for example, use `docker build --no-cache -t example-container:example-tag .`
     3. Testing the functionality of a container for expected behavior is unique to each container and the applications they house.
     Read any provided documentation for each application and how it should be deployed
     4. Each container should provide instruction for how to use or deploy it
-3. Create a release on Github hosting the dependency tarball
+3. Create a release on GitHub hosting the dependency tarball
     1. Hosting the dependency tarball allows users to modify, build, and test containers in their own environments, including Iron Bank
     2. For creating a release: